dciabrin/ngdevkit/README-linux.md

 libraries.

-The examples require ImageMagick for all the graphics trickery and sox for audio convertion purpose.
+The examples require ImageMagick for all the graphics trickery and sox for audio conversion purpose.

 For example, on Debian Focal (20.04), you can install the dependencies with: